calvinlee999/react_next_java_journey/docs/level0-cross-border-architecture.md

-# Level 0 - Enterprise Cross-Border Payment Architecture (Hybrid Event Mesh)
+# Level 0 - Enterprise Cross-Border Payment Architecture (Simplified)

-This Level 0 architecture provides a comprehensive enterprise-grade view of the cross-border payment lifecycle with Hybrid Event Mesh, Service Mesh, and distributed observability.
+This Level 0 architecture provides a clean, working enterprise-grade view of the cross-border payment lifecycle with Hybrid Event Mesh and enterprise components.

 ## 🎯 Enterprise Architecture Overview